okta/okta-react/README.md

 ### Migrating from 4.x to 5.x

-There are three notable changes required to your application code when migrating from `okta-react 4.x` to `okta-react 5.x`:
+There are two notable changes required to your application code when migrating from `okta-react 4.x` to `okta-react 5.x`:

 #### Pass a `navigate` prop to the `Security` component
 Value of `navigate` prop should be a function that takes `path` parameter and performs navigation to specified location programmatically.